 What numpy-ts is trying to solve

-Python's NumPy is the de facto standard for array-based computing β€” from linear algebra and signal processing to data preprocessing for machine learning.
-Bringing that API to JavaScript and TypeScript has obvious appeal for web-based tools, notebooks, and browser-native data science applications.
+Python's NumPy is the de facto standard for array computing, linear algebra, signal processing, data preprocessing for machine learning.
+Bringing that API to TypeScript has obvious appeal for web-based tools, notebooks, and browser-native data apps.

 API compatibility with NumPy